How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Everything we've learned from building and shipping production AI systems points to the same structural failure: the disconnect between what a system can do technically and what it actually changes in the business.
 The framework below is how we close that gap before the build starts.

 It has three layers.
-Each answers a different question.
-Each is necessary.
-None of them alone is sufficient.
+Each answers a different question, and none of them is sufficient on its own.

 Layer 1: Tech Floor

-What it is: The minimum performance threshold below which the system cannot be used in production.
-Not a target.
-A launch condition.
+What it is: The minimum performance threshold below which the system cannot be used in production — a launch condition rather than an aspirational target.

-The critical distinction: Most teams treat accuracy targets as aspirational — "we'd like to hit 95%."
-The tech floor is not aspirational.
-It is binary.
-If the system is below the floor, it does not go to production, regardless of budget spent or timeline pressure.
+The critical distinction: Most teams treat accuracy targets as aspirational ("we'd like to hit 95%").
+The tech floor is binary, not aspirational: if the system is below it, the system does not reach production, regardless of budget spent or timeline pressure.
 The floor is determined by the process, not by what seems technically reachable.
 Ask one question: at what performance level does using this system create more problems than it solves?

 One addition for regulated domains: In healthcare, financial services, legal, and any context where errors carry regulatory consequences, the tech floor includes a compliance dimension.
-A system that performs at 98% accuracy but cannot produce a traceable audit trail, demonstrate GDPR data minimization, or satisfy HIPAA access controls does not reach procurement — regardless of how well the model performs.
+A system that performs at 98% accuracy but cannot produce a traceable audit trail, demonstrate GDPR data minimization, or satisfy HIPAA access controls does not reach procurement, regardless of how well the model performs.
 We cover this in detail in Section 5.
-Compliance is not a separate layer added later.
-It is part of what "viable in production" means for these contexts, and it belongs in the tech floor definition from the start.
+Compliance belongs inside the tech floor definition from day one, because in regulated contexts "viable in production" cannot be assembled by adding compliance as a layer after the build.

 Layer 2: Process Metric